apache/dubbo-js/README.md

 ## Service Governance features
 Besides rpc protocol, we plan to provide dubbo-js rich service governance features so it can work seamlessly with other microservice architecture.

-The features lsited below are still under development, we will update each feature's status once ready.
+The features listed below are still under development, we will update each feature's status once ready.

 - :construction: **Service Discovery**: